The Metal Element

 On The Lungs and Large Intestine

 Our embodied Metal element is the Lungs and Large Intestine, who provide the pivot of gain and loss for the body cosmos.
 Like a piggy bank amassing pennies from heaven and the blade of a knife on a chopping block, our Metal organs accumulate precious qi from above via inhalation and cut our losses out the back end via defection.
-Uniting heaven and earth, they are our emissaries to the outer world, intimately embroiled in the sordid affairs of our environment.
+Uniting Heaven and Earth, they are our emissaries to the outer world, intimately embroiled in the sordid affairs of our environment.

 In a mystical sense (Metal by her very nature is fond of the mystical), the Lungs and Large Intestine allow us to be in touch with the essential spirit of things and to let go of their superficial material form.
 When the ‘letting go’ part becomes a problem, we might suffer from not being able to exhale fully, constipation, anal retention both metaphoric and medical, and control issues.
 If we don’t know how to hold onto what’s sacred and valued, we might suffer spiritual crises, grief over past losses, feel 'cut off from the qi of Heaven’ (aka UNINSPIRED), and become afflicted with diarrhea or asthma.